Advising and Careers

 - Decide whether or not to pursue a major or minor in sociology

 - Learn to read and understand the UO Degree Guide

 - Choose courses that will meet UO general requirements such as Group Satisfying courses

 - Determine whether a non-sociology course might count for sociology credit – if your teacher has a sociology degree, it’s possible!

 - Determine whether summer classes would help your academic goals

 The Sociology department is working with Bill Sherman, Director of Career and Advising Services in Economics, to develop a Career Advising resource which will support sociology majors and minors in their academic planning and career development needs.
 During summer and fall 2016 this program will be in development, and we hope to roll out many new resources for students during the 2016-17 academic year.
-Students who wish to take an internship in Sociology should contact Bill by email or in person at 405 PLC.

 Bill Sherman has more than a decade of experience in workforce development, helping individuals prepare for thriving careers in labor markets around the world.
 Schedule a consultation to: